-By 6:18 am (the analysis start time), the incremental shadow from the With-Action condition covers an area on Hearst Plaza.
+By 6:30 am (18 minutes after the analysis start time), the incremental shadow from the With-Action condition covers an area on Hearst Plaza and the green roof on Elinor Bunin Munroe Film Center at Lincoln Center Plaza.

-By 7:00 am, the incremental shadow from the With-Action condition moves north and covers a small area of the green roof on the Elinor Bunin Munroe Film Center at Lincoln Plaza.
-By 7:11 am, the incremental shadow exits the green roof on Elinor Bunin Munroe Film Center.
+By 7:00 am, the incremental shadow from the With-Action condition moves north and covers a small area of the green roof.
+By 7:11 am, the incremental shadow exits the green roof on Elinor Bunin Munroe Film Center at Lincoln Center Plaza.